Nicole LeFavour: Elections

-LeFavour announced in March 2008 she would retire from the Idaho House to run for the 19th Senate District, seeking the seat being vacated by retiring Democratic State Senator F. Michael Burkett.
+LeFavour announced in March 2008 they would retire from the Idaho House to run for the 19th Senate District, seeking the seat being vacated by retiring Democratic State Senator F. Michael Burkett.
 In the general election, LeFavour defeated Chuck Meissner with 15,163 votes (71.3%).
 In 2010, LeFavour was re-elected to a second term with 10,246 votes (68.8%).

 Tenure

-LeFavour was extremely active in Idaho's Add The Words campaign, which ultimately did not make it out of committee.
-She proposed amending Idaho's Human Rights Act to cover discrimination on the basis of sexual orientation and gender identity.
+LeFavour was extremely active in Idaho's Add The Words campaign.
+LeFavour proposed amending Idaho's Human Rights Act to cover discrimination on the basis of sexual orientation and gender identity.
+In 2012 the Add the Words bill ultimately did not make it out of committee.

-She was twice elected to the Legislative Council by her peers.
-LeFavour was an advocate for increased spending in Idaho schools and access to mental health/substance abuse treatment programs.
+Twice elected to the Legislative Council by their peers, LeFavour was an advocate for increased spending in Idaho schools and access to mental health/substance abuse treatment programs.